Health and wellbeing

 Key resources

-Contact the Healthy Child Programme Team to arrange integrated reviews in your setting, or to discuss a child’s health or development needs.
+You can contact the Healthy Child Programme team to arrange integrated reviews in your setting, or to discuss a child’s health or development needs.

 • Eat Better, Start Better - Practical guide to the voluntary food and drink guidelines for settings to meet the Early Years Foundation Stage (EYFS) welfare requirement for providing healthy, balanced and nutritious food and drink.